Kartik1109/Kartik1109/README.md

 - 👯 I’m looking to collaborate on **Software Projects.**

-- 💬 Ask me about **Python, Javascript, SQL, Docker, Kafka and many more!**
+- 💬 Ask me about **Python, Javascript, SQL, Docker, Kafka or anything you see from  my skills!**

 - ⚡ Fun fact **I once wrote a program so efficient that it made my computer blush :)**